Hunger is a tragic side effect of the coronavirus.

 According to Feeding America, one in seven adults in North Carolina struggles with hunger.
 One in five children doesn't know where they will get their next meal.
-The YMCA of the Triangle is committed to changing those odds and helping provide food security for all of our neighbors.
+The YMCA of the Triangle is committed to changing those odds.

-Today, select YMCA facilities serve as regional food hubs for meal distribution for families in Wake County.
-Through a partnership with Wake County, the Y will provide one to two weeks' worth of shelf-stable and fresh food throughout the rest of the year.
+Select YMCA facilities serve as regional food hubs for meal distribution for families in Wake County.
+Through a partnership with Wake County, the Y will provide one to two weeks' worth of shelf-stable and fresh food through December 2021.

 Families can visit any of our locations and receive food at no cost.

 Volunteers are needed at each of our hub locations.
 Children 12 and younger may participate when accompanied by an adult volunteer.

 Distribution Locations & Dates

 The Poole Family YMCA, 2110 Aversboro Rd., Garner, first and third Tuesdays, 4:30 - 7:30 p.m.

 The YMCA at Knightdale Station, 484 Knightdale Station Run, Knightdale, first and third Thursdays, 4:30 - 6:30 p.m.

 The YMCA is also taking food distribution on the road.
 For nearly a year, the Wake County Public School System has been delivering meals to children and their families in Wake County.

 In February, the YMCA took over school meal deliveries to neighborhoods and hotels across Wake County.
 This work is in partnership with Wake County Public Schools, Activate Good and Wake County Government.